General relaxation model for a homogeneous plasma with spherically symmetric velocity space: Introduction

+The evolution of fusion plasmas over time can be effectively depicted by the Vlasov-Fokker-Planck\cite{Rosenbluth1957, Vlasov1968} (VFP) equation in combination with the Maxwell equations.
+Nevertheless, except for a few specific cases such as thermodynamic equilibrium\cite{wang2024Relaxationmodel, Boltzmann1966}, the VFP equation typically exhibits significant nonlinearity\cite{Mintzer1965}.
+Solving the VFP equation, either analytically or numerically, often requires certain assumptions to simplify the equation\cite{wang2025TransportI, Schunk1977}.
+Furthermore, numerical solutions to the VFP equation are generally classified into two approaches: direct discretization methods\cite{Thomas2012, wang2024Aconservative} and moment methods\cite{Grad1949, wang2025TransportI}.

+The moment methods typically transform the VFP equation into a set of nonlinear equations, which often lack closure\cite{Mintzer1965, wang2025TransportI} and demand some assumptions to be enclosed.
+Traditionally, the near-equilibrium assumption is the widely adopted and effective approach in plasmas physics, such as the Grad's moment theory\cite{Grad1949} derived from VFP equation based on Hermite polynomial expansion (HPE), as well as the traditional low-order moment theories which are based on the Chapman-Enskog expansion\cite{Chapman1916The, Chapman1953, Burnett1935} (essentially a Taylor expansion), including the magnetohydrodynamic equations, two-fluid equations, and so forth\cite{Freidberg2014}.
+However, the near-equilibrium assumption enforce the expansions of the distribution function into an orthogonal series around a local Maxwellian, also leading to inadequate convergence in highly non-Maxwellian system\cite{Schunk1977}, including both the Grad and Chapman-Enskog approaches.

+In our previous works\cite{wang2024Relaxationmodel, wang2024Aconservative}, another assumption, namely finitely distinguishable independent features (FDIF) hypothesis, has been introduced to enclose the moment equations\cite{wang2025TransportI}.
+Based on FDIF hypothesis, a novel framework\cite{wang2024higherorder} is provided for addressing the nonlinear simulation in fusion plasmas.
+In this framework, spherical harmonics expansion (SHE) is utilized for the angular coordinate in velocity space, and the King function expansion (KFE) method is employed for the speed coordinate, which has been demonstrated to be a moment convergent method\cite{wang2024Aconservative}.
+Reference\cite{wang2024Relaxationmodel} has presented a relaxation model for homogeneous plasmas in scenario with shell-less spherically symmetric velocity space.
+In this study, we will offer a further development of the relaxation model for general spherically symmetric velocity space, which may incorporate shell structures\cite{Min2015, wang2024Relaxationmodel}.
+Based on this general nonlinear relaxation model, a general temperature relaxation model will also be presented when velocity space exhibits spherical symmetry.

 The following sections of this paper are organized as follows.
 Sec.\ref{Theoretical formulation} provides an introduction to the VFP equation and its spectrum form.
-Sec.\SEC{General relaxation model for homogeneous plasma} discusses the general relaxation model in cases where velocity space exhibits spherical symmetry.
-A general temperature relaxation model is derived from the above relaxation model in Sec.\SEC{Temperature relaxation model for homogeneous plasma}.
+Sec.\SEC{General relaxation model for homogeneous plasmas} deliberates on the general relaxation model in cases where velocity space exhibits spherical symmetry, including the closure relations.
+Then, a general temperature relaxation model is derived from the provided relaxation model in Sec.\SEC{Temperature relaxation model}.
 Finally, a summary of our work is presented in Sec.\SEC{Conclusion}.

 \end{spacing}

 \begin{spacing}{0.7}